 A Regional Transportation Plan (RTP) is a long-range (20 year) planning document used to identify transportation infrastructure and program projects for a designated region.
 This document is required by statute and takes guidance from the guidelines prepared by the California Transportation Commission on a regular basis.
 In order to qualify for State and Federal transportation funds, projects must be in the Regional Transportation Plan.
 Long range planning of this sort shapes the future of our region’s as stated in the latest, 2010 RTP Guidelines.

-The Final Draft of the Siskiyou Regional Transportation Plan (SRTP) documents are ready for review.
+The Final Draft of the Short Range Transit Plan (SRTP) documents are ready for review.
 The SRTP 2015 Plan, Executive Summary, and SRTP Presentation for Outreach are all linked in the Reports and Plans Center below.

 Thes are all final draft documents, and the public hearing to adopt the final draft is scheduled for Tuesday, December 1 at 6:00 pm.

 The Siskiyou County Local Transportation Commission (SCLTC) was created pursuant to Title 3 of G.C.
 Section 2935 in 1972.
 The SCLTC is the Regional Transportation Planning Agency (RTPA) responsible for transportation planning and funding throughout Siskiyou County.